What was your driving force to becoming an entrepreneur?

 Why Photography?

-Photography was never a planned business.
-One thing I was certain about is taking great photos with my phone (aka iPhonography).
+To be honest, Photography was never planned.
+One thing I was certain about is taking great photos with my iPhone (iPhonography).
 Friends would randomly give me their phones to take their photographs.
-I remember covering a friend’s baby dedication at Guelph sometime in 2016 with my iPhone.
+I remember covering a friend’s baby dedication in Guelph sometime in 2016 with my iPhone.
 His aunt who also attended the event requested to see the pictures; she commented “these photos are amazing my dear, I can imagine you with a professional camera”.
-The rest is NOW, not history.
+The rest is NOW.

 Did you study Photography in school?